carnotresearch/cr-sparse/paper/paper.md

 # Sparse signal processing problems and available solvers

-A mathematical introduction to the problems supported by this library is given in  the online [documentation](https://cr-sparse.readthedocs.io/en/latest/intro.html).

 We provide JAX based implementations for the following greedy pursuit algorithms:

 * `cr.sparse.pursuit.omp`: Orthogonal Matching Pursuit (OMP) [@pati1993orthogonal;@tropp2004greed;@davenport2010analysis]